Today is day four of Six Days of Africa Photo Safari Tips here on my blog. Scroll down for previous posts in this series.

-Most of the action on a photo safari takes places in the early morning and late afternoon.
-During the day, especially during the summer months, it's sometimes so hot that the animals rest in the shade.
+Most of the animal action on a photo safari takes places in the early morning and late afternoon.
 What's more, when it's sunny, the light is not great for photography between 10 AM and 3 PM.

 Downtime is a good time to play with plug-ins.
 Plug-ins can help awaken the artist within; they can remove the reality from a picture for a more artistic image.

-All of the plug-ins I use are on my Save on Plug-ins page.
+All of the plug-ins I use are on my Play and Save on Plug-ins page.
 You can save a bundle when you order a bundle.